Why More Americans Are Choosing Open Carriers in 2025

 What Is Open Carrier Auto Transport?

 Open carrier transport involves shipping your vehicle on a trailer that is not enclosed, usually exposed to road debris, weather, and the elements.
 These are the most common transport trucks you see on highways carrying multiple vehicles stacked in rows.
+In 2025, about 80% of all car shipments in the U.S. are still done via open transport, making it the industry standard.

 How Open Carriers Work in 2025

 Open carriers typically haul 7 to 10 vehicles per load.
 The structure is lightweight, which improves gas mileage for the hauler and reduces overall costs.
+Advancements in 2025 include:

 • Improved suspension systems that reduce vehicle movement